Explosive Volcanoes

 Why Do We Live So Close To Volcanoes?

-Task 1 - Check out the Google Streetview to the right.
-It is taken on a residential toad in Zafferana.
-Zoom in and you will see the craters on the summit of Etna.
-Click here for a Google Map.
-Task 2 - Click this link to see what Mount Etna is doing today!
+Task 3 - Click this link to see what Mount Etna is doing today!
 Active or Dormant?
 Can you see any sign of life?
-Task 3 - Watch the first YouTube video above.
-When it has finished, complete this worksheet carefully.
 Go back to the Google Map above and zoom out until you can see the town of Zafferana Etnea.
 Found it?
 Here's the story.
-Zafferana Etnea lies about 30km south east of the crater of Mount Etna.
-Since 1992, the town and its inhabitants have been under threat from the volcano erupting.
-Check out the two videos beneath.
+Zafferana Etnea lies about 12 km south east of the crater of Mount Etna.
+Since 1992, the town and its inhabitants have been under threat from Etna erupting.
+Check out the two videos to the right.
 They give you an idea why Etna worries the town so much.
 In the past 20 years many people have left the town and never returned.
 They have been too scared to stay.
 Mount Etna has been dormant since May 2019 and Luigi, the mayor of Zafferana, has asked for your help.

 |